The third reign of life – clean energy from another realm

 Besides, the Methanizer (I like cool names and this one fits the bill) could be rather small so it would be produced in high numbers and deployed just about anywhere.
 If placed close to the power production units, the load on the grid would be negligible.

 Let’s face it – wind and solar can only work with tiny microorganisms munching hydrogen produced from electricity that by itself was made from wind that blew at the wrong time and sun that shone when no one needed it.
-And it stores the energy in order to release it when no wind or sun is available to power our appliances.
-Plus, methane is also a perfect solution for mobility.
+And it stores the energy to release it when no wind or sun is available to power our appliances.
+Plus, methane is also a perfect mobility solution.

 All this comes with mostly existing technology.
 A few startups already work on the Methanizer and some have produced prototypes.
 When this thing goes mainstream (and I bet it will) – big oil will go down for real.